 Stuart’s first attempt at hiring a recovery specialist was an expensive failure.
 After paying a $10,000 deposit Stuart was told his child could not be located despite having a street address for her.
 “He scammed me, as he has scammed so many others,” Stuart reported, with other parents coming forward to report similar experiences with the same individual.

-Stuart subsequently found Adam Whittington who was able to locate and return Natasha to Stuart with the cooperation of the Thai authorities.
+Stuart subsequently found a second child recovery specialist who was able to locate and return Natasha to Stuart with the cooperation of the Thai authorities.
 “I had all my papers in order and Natasha was willing to come home with me,” Stuart said.
-“Adam was the only one who could help me,” he firmly stated.
 “Parental child abduction is not taken seriously, and it’s so hard to get anything to happen without hiring someone yourself,” Stuart concluded.
 In his view, the use of child recovery specialists should be publicly funded, as he sees no other alternatives for the quick and efficient return of parentally abducted children with the current systems in place to deal with these cases.

 As an adult who was parentally abducted as a child in the 1970s I have given a lot of thought to these issues.
 My mother did not have the Hague Convention’s strength behind her search for me as the convention would not be in force until the early 1980’s.
 Child recovery specialists simply didn’t exist, and would have been well out of the reach of my mother, a struggling pre-school teacher living in what was then a poor country.